andr3wV/VibeScript/README.md

 <a id="configuration"></a>
 ### ⚙️ Configuration

-VibeScript can be configured via an optional `vibe.config.json` file.
+VibeScript can be configured via an optional `vibe.config.json` file so your root folder can look more complicated.

 #### Example `vibe.config.json`
 ```json